 8. SoFi Bank Checking & Savings

 The joint Checking and Savings Account at SoFi comes with no overdraft fee and no monthly fees.
-New members can earn a $25 welcome bonus by making an opening deposit of $50 using a debit card or by making an opening deposit of $10 by linking to an external bank account.
+New members can earn a $25 welcome bonus by making an opening deposit of $100.
 Earn an additional bonus up to $250 by setting up a qualifying direct deposit from an employer, payroll, retirement pension, or benefits provider.

 - No monthly service fees